-Dog owners rarely realize the risks of routine hip X-rays or to confirm pregnancy even though a dentist shields your reproductive organs...
+The dangerous dishonesty and risks of routine veterinary x-ray for hips, elbows, or to confirm pregnancy and why a dentist shields your reproductive organs!

-Why risk repeated radiation exposure by x-raying for elbow, hip dysplasia, or other joint deformities?
-Why x-ray a pregnant bitch to see how many puppies she's carrying?
+The simple truth about profit-motivated radiation promotion for repeated x-rays for hip dysplasia, other joint deformities.
+And why would an informed breeder x-ray a pregnant bitch to see how many puppies she's carrying?

-The irradiated fetuses survive that exposure but are then bombarded by elective radiographs of knees, elbows, and hip x-rays throughout their life.
+The irradiated fetuses survive that first radiation exposure but in many breeds, they are then bombarded by elective radiographs of knees, elbows, and hip x-rays throughout their life.

 When the dentist x-rays a tooth, your entire torso is shielded, including your pelvic area, which is a long way from your teeth!
 Yet when the vet does hip x-rays, the reproductive organs and genitals receive the full radiation blast.

 Radiographs are a great diagnostic tool but X-rays were never meant to be used as a predictive tool.
 As we learn more about the effects of radiation, concepts that we've held to be truth are falling like tattered leaves.
-You are here because you have concerns about the effectiveness and/or necessity of elective x-rays.
+Here you will learn the truth about the effectiveness and/or necessity of elective x-rays.

 X-RAY AND HIP DYSPLASIA